 Strategies Configuration

-Strategies do note make use of stop losses or take profits.
+Strategies do not make use of stop losses or take profits.

 Supported Tickers